-The taxpayer would have to choose another filing status, such as single or head of household depending on her circumstances, for tax year 2020 and going forward.
+The taxpayer would have to choose another filing status for tax year 2020 and going forward, such as single or head of household, depending on her circumstances.

 Foster children are not included in the definition, nor are any other types of dependents, but that doesn't mean the surviving spouse can't claim them as dependents for other tax purposes.
-This rule for dependents only pertains to the qualifying widow/widower filing status.
+This rule for dependents only pertains to the qualifying widow(er) filing status.

 Maintaining a Home for a Dependent Child

 The taxpayer must also maintain a home for her son, daughter, stepson, or stepdaughter.
-Maintaining a home means that the taxpayer furnished more than half the cost of keeping up the home during the tax year.
+Maintaining a home means that the taxpayer furnished more than half the cost of keeping up the residence during the tax year.
 Costs of keeping up a home include rent or mortgage payments, property taxes, utilities, and groceries.

-The child must reside in the same household as the taxpayer for the entire year except for "temporary absences," which include illness, education, business, vacation, or military service.
-These events won't disqualify the taxpayer for qualifying widow/widower status as long as it's "reasonable to assume the absent person will return to the home after the temporary absence.
+The child must reside in the same household with the taxpayer for the entire year except for "temporary absences," which include illness, education, business, vacation, or military service.
+These events won't disqualify the taxpayer for qualifying widow(er) status as long as it's "reasonable to assume the absent person will return to the home after the temporary absence.
 You must continue to keep up the home during the absence," according to IRS Publication 501.